14 Types of Employee Training Programs (+Benefits, Examples)

 • Encourage continuous learning: Encourage your employees to engage in continuous learning by providing ongoing training opportunities, and promoting a culture of learning within the organization.

-• Recognize and reward learning: Recognize and reward employees who engage in learning and development activities, such as by providing certificates, awards, or promotions.
+• Recognize and reward learning: Recognize and reward employees who engage in learning and employee development activities, such as by providing certificates, awards, or promotions.

 • Evaluate and measure results: Evaluate the effectiveness of your training programs by measuring employee performance before and after training.
 Use this information to refine your training programs in the future.